Drug information provided by: IBM Micromedex

 A small number of people (including children and teenagers) who have used this medicine have developed certain types of cancer.
 This is more common in patients who have lung diseases (eg, emphysema, COPD) or are heavy smokers, and in psoriasis patients who have had phototherapy treatment for a long time.
 Phototherapy treatment is ultraviolet light or sunlight combined with oral medicine to make your skin sensitive to light.
 Some teenagers and young adults with Crohn disease or ulcerative colitis also developed a rare type of cancer called hepatosplenic T-cell lymphoma.
 Talk with your doctor if you have unusual bleeding, bruising, or weakness, swollen lymph nodes in the neck, underarms, or groin, unexplained weight loss, or red, scaly patches, or raised bumps with pus on the skin.

-Using this medicine may increase your risk of getting skin cancer (eg, melanoma, Merkel cell carcinoma).
-If you have any changes or growths on your skin, tell your doctor right away.
+Using this medicine may increase your risk of getting skin cancer (eg, melanoma, Merkel cell carcinoma) or cervical cancer.
+If you have any changes or growths on your skin, abnormal vaginal bleeding or pelvic pain, tell your doctor right away.

 While you are being treated with infliximab, do not have any immunizations (vaccines) without your doctor's approval.
 Live virus vaccines should not be given with infliximab.
 Your child's vaccinations must be current before using infliximab.
 Talk to your child's doctor if you have any questions about this.